byteofsoren/kicad_bytelib/README.md

 ```
 2. Write down the full path to the library.
 3. Add 'BYTELIB' path to KiCad and target the cloned path
-4. Update the 'fp-lib-table' by adding 'fp-lib-table.update' to the end of the file.
+4. Update the 'fp-lib-table' by adding 'conf/fp-lib-table.update' to the end of the file.

 ## How to find fp-lib-table
 1. Start KiCAD.